mocnik-science/Empiric/docs/pageMap.md

 pageMap(m, task=TASK.DRAW_GEOMETRIES, backgroundImage='background.jpg', geometries=geometries)
 ```

-The following keys are available for a dictionary:
+The following keys can be used for a dictionary:

 | Key | Type | Mandatory | Default | Meaning |
 | --- | ---- | --------- | ------- | ------- |